APT. (song): Critical reception

-"Apt." received widespread acclaim from music critics and fans alike.
+"APT." received widespread acclaim from music critics and fans alike.
 It has been included in multiple critics' year-end lists.
 Recognised as a cultural phenomenon, the track was acknowledged by Forbes as the most acclaimed K-pop song of 2024.
-NMEs Rhian Daly awarded "Apt." five out of five stars, calling it "a luminous banger that fizzes with playful energy, from its stomping pop-rock beat to its addictive chanted chorus."
+NMEs Rhian Daly awarded "APT." five out of five stars, calling it "a luminous banger that fizzes with playful energy, from its stomping pop-rock beat to its addictive chanted chorus."
 Irene Kim of Vogue also praised the track, highlighting the vocal harmony between Rosé and Bruno Mars and dubbing it "a pop-punk delight" that "will have fans chanting along".
-Paper included "Apt." in its weekly new songs roundup, describing it as a "cheeky, rollicking pop-rock track" accompanied by an "irrepressibly fun, Ting Tings-y video".
+Paper included "APT." in its weekly new songs roundup, describing it as a "cheeky, rollicking pop-rock track" accompanied by an "irrepressibly fun, Ting Tings-y video".
 Billboard featured the song on its weekly must-hears list, lauding it as "a slick pop confection full of clap-along refrains".

 South Korean critics echoed the praise, noting the song's catchy melody and inventive concept.
-Music critic Jeong Min-jae highlighted the repetitive, chant-like chorus of "Apt", noting its appeal to foreign listeners for its easy pronunciation and rhythmic fun.
+Music critic Jeong Min-jae highlighted the repetitive, chant-like chorus of "APT.", noting its appeal to foreign listeners for its easy pronunciation and rhythmic fun.
 Jeong emphasised the song's addictiveness and the impact of its catchy chorus, adding that its pop-punk rock vibe aligns well with current music trends.
 He suggested this could help elevate K-pop's musical credibility beyond just its industry appeal.
-Park Seon-min, a pop culture critic and professor at Kyung Hee University, attributes the international popularity of "Apt.", to its catchy lyrics, drinking game theme, and star appeal.
-He notes the song's addictive melody, vibrant visuals, and relatable concept, which make it engaging and easy for audiences to enjoy.
+Park Seon-min, a pop culture critic and professor at Kyung Hee University, attributes the international popularity of "APT.", to its catchy lyrics, drinking game theme, and star appeal.
+He notes the song's addictive melody, vibrant visuals, and relatable concept.
 Meanwhile, popular music critic Jeong Won-seok commented that the song itself doesn't feel "fresh", as it brings to mind tracks like "Mickey" and the Ting Tings' "That's Not My Name".
 However, he praised it for introducing a new style rarely seen in recent K-pop, calling it a "well-made pop song" that stands apart from the usual English-language pop hits.